 Me – Francesca Lake, your Editor-in-Chief

-I’ll keep this brief as Joe, Abi and Tristan are the real on-the-ground heroes of BioTechniques.
-My role entails overseeing the content published in BioTechniques (the journal) and on www.BioTechniques.com, working with our Editorial Board and Joe, Abi and Tristan to determine what we should be covering, and ensuring what we do cover is of use to our readers, is good science, and keeps the journal viable into the future.
+I’ll keep this brief as Ebony, Abi and Tristan are the real on-the-ground heroes of BioTechniques.
+My role entails overseeing the content published in BioTechniques (the journal) and on www.BioTechniques.com, working with our Editorial Board and Ebony, Abi and Tristan to determine what we should be covering, and ensuring what we do cover is of use to our readers, is good science, and keeps the journal viable into the future.
 I also work behind the scenes, coming up with new ideas and working on some of the technical aspects of BioTechniques – including setting up its submission and payment systems, and its partnerships with sites such as protocols.io, bioRxiv, I4OC and Figshare.
 I spend a lot of time proofing and writing too, as well as speaking with authors, readers and clients remotely and face-to-face at conferences about their needs and interests.